alexandrespindola/temperature-scales-golang/README.md

-# Temperature Scales - Golang
+# Temperature Scales - Golang - DIO

 This is a simple project developed during the Go Developer course at DIO.
 The goal is to demonstrate temperature conversion between different scales using the Go language.